Rankings Data Overview

 In light of the data issue with the Online MBA program, the Fox School contacted U.S News and asked to be withdrawn from consideration in the upcoming results for full-time and part-time MBA programs.

-Temple University President Richard M. Englert then brought in Jones Day, a global law firm with substantial experience in such reviews in higher education, to conduct a review of Fox’s rankings data.
+Temple University Chancellor Richard M. Englert then brought in Jones Day, a global law firm with substantial experience in such reviews in higher education, to conduct a review of Fox’s rankings data.

 The Jones Day review found that the Fox School reported inaccurate data to U.S. News for multiple years.
 In some instances, the misreporting was intentional; in other instances, the Fox School misreported information based on incorrect interpretations of survey questions.